stelzinga/MF/Management_Framework-Appendix.md

 Something is important for different reasons e.g.:
 -Task cannot be delegated (simply because the right skills are not there right now, training would take too much time given urgency, etc.)
 - Task relates to a topic that has a lot of attention from senior stakeholders (internal or external)
-- Task completion has a direct impact on Revenues, Cost or Risk.
+- Task completion has a direct impact on Revenues, Cost, Risk or Reputation.

 ### Not Important
 This includes all tasks that are potentially important in the long run, but not important enough for the Manager to do himself.
 The following criteria are relevant: